 Having a standardized protocol with which we are able to use above the transport layer when devices are turned on and are communicating with one another is critical.
 The Security Working Group will also advance testing standards as they uncover new scenarios.

-The OCF Certification Program is in the initial stages.
-Security is an essential aspect to the OCF Certification Program and its associated working groups.
+The OCF Certification Program is a full-fledged interoperability check.
+Security is an essential aspect to the OCF Certification Program.
 The Certification Group tests devices with all available test cases that are developed from specifications including security.
-The Security Group is working closely with the Certification Group to supply test cases, improvements, and enhancements.
-Security testing will continue to evolve with additional testing introduced by the Security Group as a result of test cases that haven’t yet been identified.
+The Security Group is working closely with the Certification Group to supply additional test cases, improvements, and enhancements.
+Security testing will continue to evolve.

 One of the significant advantages of the OCF Certification Program is its test tool that is used in the certification test beds and is available to all OCF members.
 The test tool allows members to clean-up their implementation or device to enable it to be successfully tested and certified in the labs.
 The OCF Certification Group is providing robust test beds due to the global interest in the IoT.
 The Group is initially supporting the highest growth regions through test labs in the Americas, Europe, and Asia.
 As the business grows, the Group will open up additional labs while progressing in the automation of the testing process.

-The OCF Security Working Group and, the newly formed, OCF Security Review Task Group welcomes any input or information that may lead to evaluations of either security specification holes or implementations that don’t adhere to security specifications.
+The OCF Core Security Work Group and the OCF Security Oversight Work Group welcomes any input or information that may lead to evaluations of either security specification holes or implementations that don’t adhere to security specifications.
 These implementation issues may have been missed during certification or products that go to market with post certification code that may breach certification.
 These issues and related guidance are then broadly communicated to the OCF membership and the industry through the IoTivity open source community.

 From a consumer standpoint, in the event of the discovery of a potential vulnerability, manufacturers may offer firmware updates and consumers should look for those updates.